Masondo86/scam-verification-engine/PRIVACY.md

 Privacy Notice

 This Privacy Notice explains how limited data is handled when using the Scam Verification Engine.
+We use privacy-friendly, cookie-less analytics for aggregate usage insights

 Information We Process